Operation Atlas: Document release

-On July 4, 2001, about 200 secret documents from the British MI5 Archives were released to the public, most of which were related to Germany from the years 1939–1944.
+On 4 July 2001, about 200 secret documents from the British MI5 Archives were released to the public, most of which were related to Germany from the years 1939–1944.
 Among the documents released, was detailed information relating to the German Operation Atlas and the German and Palestinian Arab unit members who were parachuted into Palestine to carry out the operation.

 The mission to poison Tel Aviv story

-In 1983, Michael Bar-Zohar and Eitan Haber published The Quest for The Red Prince, a book about the hunt by Mossad agents for Ali Hassan Salameh, son of Hasan Salama, the Black September's head of operations who had been responsible for the execution of the 1972 Munich massacre.
+In 1983, Michael Bar-Zohar and Eitan Haber published The Quest for the Red Prince, a book about the hunt by Mossad agents for Ali Hassan Salameh, son of Hasan Salama, the Black September's head of operations who had been responsible for the execution of the 1972 Munich massacre.

 They allege that the project included a plan, specifically thought up by al-Husseini, to poison the water supply of Tel Aviv.
 The drop is said to have included several cardboard boxes containing a fine white powder consisting of a strong water-soluble poison.
 Each box is said to have contained poison sufficient to kill about 25,000 people.
 This part of the parachuted cargo is said to have gone astray, with the unit failing in attempts to recover them.

-The Bar-Zohar/Haber story is repeated by historian Klaus Gensicke in his book Der Mufti von Jerusalem und die Nationalsozialisten.
-(The Mufti of Jerusalem and the Nazis), in which he underscores al-Husseini's role as a Nazi collaborator.
-Gensicke argues also that al-Husseini was "a genocidal player in the Holocaust".
-The story is also reported by Youssef Aboul-Enein and Basil H. Aboul-Enein in their The Secret War for the Middle East: The Influence of Axis and Allied Operations During World War Two, Chuck Morse in The Nazi connection to Islamic Terror and in the Case for Israel by Alan Dershowitz.
+This Bar-Zohar/Haber story is repeated uncritically in several sources.
+Historian Klaus Gensicke in his book Der Mufti von Jerusalem und die Nationalsozialisten.
+(The Mufti of Jerusalem and the Nazis) where he also asserts that al-Husseini was "a genocidal player in the Holocaust".
+The story reappears also in Youssef Aboul-Enein and Basil H. Aboul-Enein's The Secret War for the Middle East: The Influence of Axis and Allied Operations During World War Two, and in Alan Dershowitz The Case for Israel.

 Historian Wolfgang G. Schwanitz has cast doubts on the story: